 This is one of the longest waves in Mexico.
 It held a Guinness Record but the sand has since shifted and doesn’t connect like it used to.
 Even though it is no longer the longest wave in the world, it is still a very long wave.
 Check out this guy’s wave.
 I estimate that he rode this wave more than 500 meters.
 That is like a quarter-mile long ride.

 Stoners Point needs a serious swell to wake up.
 If the open ocean buoy is less than 4ft it is going to be a lake.
 When you see a serious south-west swell you should cancel your plans a post up in San Blas for a few days.
-The wave runs down, has a ton of sections and quarter mile long rides are common.
+The wave runs down the line, has a ton of sections, and quarter-mile long rides are common.
 The wave starts off mellow with an easy drop and quickly stands up and races down the line.

 Stoner’s Point is a very fickle wave.
 It only breaks a couple of times a year when the swell is absolutely maxing out.
 Keep your eye on the swell forecast to see if you can score this place.
 Las Islitas Nayarit is a treasure that you should visit even if the waves aren’t that big.
 I am sure that you will enjoy it.